How to manage Excel column data type with SSIS with the sampling registry key?

 Note that by default the number of lines sampled is 8.
 However, it is possible to change the number of lines sampled by Excel.
 More exactly the Excel Access Database Engine 12.0 driver, by changing the registry key as below.

 - Open the registry editor, to do this go to the start menu, type regedit.

-- Change the value of the key called TypeGuessRows. for TypeGuessRows, enter values between 0 and 16 in decimal.
+Then change the value of the key called TypeGuessRows, enter values between 0 and 16 in decimal.

-Error integrating an Excel column containing strings and numbers
+Error integrating a mixed Excel column with text and numbers

 Another classical error when you integrate Excel files is the DT_NUMERIC type instead of the DT_WSTR.
 For example, if the Excel column contains hundreds or thousands of lines, with numeric and characters, but the first 16 lines only contains numeric values.
 Then the SSIS system interprets it as a numeric column.

 Other resources on Excel data integration using SSIS